DIGITALFRANK/ML_Classification_Applied/DATASET_METADATA.md

 CL5 Used in Last Week 9 0.48% 63 3.34% 16 0.85% 33 1.75%
 CL6 Used in Last Day 2 0.11% 21 1.11% 13 0.69% 4 0.21%

-26. Legalh is class of legal highs consumption.
+### 26. Legalh is class of legal highs consumption.
 It is output attribute with following distribution of classes

-27. LSD is class of alcohol consumption.
+### 27. LSD is class of alcohol consumption.
 It is output attribute with following distribution of classes

-28. Meth is class of methadone consumption.
+### 28. Meth is class of methadone consumption.
 It is output attribute with following distribution of classes.

-29. Mushrooms is class of magic mushrooms consumption.
+### 29. Mushrooms is class of magic mushrooms consumption.
 It is output attribute with following distribution of classes:

-Value Class Legalh LSD Meth Mushrooms
+_Value Class Legalh LSD Meth Mushrooms_
 Cases Fraction Cases Fraction Cases Fraction Cases Fraction CL0 Never Used 1094 58.04% 1069 56.71% 1429 75.81% 982 52.10%
 CL1 Used over a Decade Ago 29 1.54% 259 13.74% 39 2.07% 209 11.09%